-The HSS pickup configuration, with a five-way switch, is one evidence of that claim.
+The HSS pickup configuration, along with a five-way switch, provides a wide enough tonal palette that you won’t need to upgrade until you’re entirely certain of what you’re looking for.
 The single-coils are bright and clear, while the bridge humbucker has a solid crunch when played through distortion.
 As usual, though, you can expect the same drawbacks with all budget pickups.

-A chrome tremolo bridge, and master volume and tone controls round up the specs on this value-for-money guitar.
+A chrome tremolo bridge and master volume and tone controls round up the specs on this great value-for-money guitar.

 4Schecter C-1 SGR

-Here’s an axe that’s as unabashedly straightforward as it is feisty.
-The Schecter C-1 SGR packs a handful of metal-leaning touches that feel, look and sound like a guitar that costs much more than its asking price of well under $200.
+Here’s an instrument that’s as unabashedly straightforward as it is feisty.
+The Schecter C-1 SGR packs a handful of metal-leaning touches that feel, look and sound like a guitar that costs much more than its asking price of just $150.

 - Super Strat body with an arched top

-- Shred-friendly: Thin C-shaped neck, flat fretboard and two-octave range
+- Thin C-shaped neck, flat fretboard and 24 frets

 - String-through Tune-o-Matic bridge